kakavi/metabase/zen.md

-# The Zen of Metabase
+# The Zen of Kenga Analytics

 - Give the user value as soon as possible